 It has a quince base and contains three different Australian native spices – pepperberry, wattleseed and kunzea.

-The result is bonza mate!
-By which we mean she’s a total ripper!
+The result is bonza!
+By which we mean she’s a total rippa!

 It has a complex and truly unique bush flavour distinct from any other savoury sauce on the market.
 We hand harvest Pepperberry and Kunzea on Tasmania’s east coast.
 Wattle seed is wild harvested in semi-arid areas of South Australia.
 We harvest quinces from Hobart’s backyards through our own urban harvest project.

 Our Slatherin’ Sauce has been awarded a silver medal at the Royal Hobart Fine Food Awards!

 So who is Martin Cash and why is he on the Slatherin’ Sauce label?

 So glad you asked!
 Martin Cash was a famous Tasmanian convict and bushranger of the nineteenth century.
 He was the first man to escape Port Arthur penal colony by swimming across the shark infested waters of Eaglehawk Neck.
 TWICE!!